 Azure Key Vault is a cloud service that provides a secure store for secrets.
 You can securely store keys, passwords, certificates, and other secrets.
 Azure key vaults may be created and managed through the Azure portal.
 In this quickstart, you create a key vault, then use it to store a secret.

-CyberArk Enterprise Password Vault is ranked 1st in Enterprise Password Managers with 12 reviews while Microsoft Azure Key Vault is ranked 3rd in Enterprise Password Managers with 9 reviews.
+CyberArk Enterprise Password Vault is ranked 2nd in Enterprise Password Managers with 15 reviews while Microsoft Azure Key Vault is ranked 1st in Enterprise Password Managers with 13 reviews.
 CyberArk Enterprise Password Vault is rated 8.6, while Microsoft Azure Key Vault is rated 8.6.
 The top reviewer of CyberArk Enterprise Password Vault writes "Stable, good support, and secures each password with individual encryption".
 On the other hand, the top reviewer of Microsoft Azure Key Vault writes "Enables you to run infrastructure as code, to fully automate creation, management of, and access to, keys".
-CyberArk Enterprise Password Vault is most compared with HashiCorp Vault, AWS Secrets Manager, LastPass Business, Thycotic Secret Server and Keeper, whereas Microsoft Azure Key Vault is most compared with HashiCorp Vault, AWS Secrets Manager, Thycotic Secret Server, ManageEngine Password Manager Pro and AWS Certificate Management.
+CyberArk Enterprise Password Vault is most compared with HashiCorp Vault, AWS Secrets Manager, LastPass Business, Thycotic Secret Server and Keeper, whereas Microsoft Azure Key Vault is most compared with HashiCorp Vault, AWS Secrets Manager, Thycotic Secret Server, AWS Certificate Management and ManageEngine Password Manager Pro.
 See our CyberArk Enterprise Password Vault vs. Microsoft Azure Key Vault report.